jamiulalam18/event-verse/task_description.md

          - don't have a capital letter
          - don't have a special character

-    On the Login page, display errors when::x:
+    On the Login page, display errors when::white_check_mark:

         - password doesn't match
         - email doesn't match